bregsi/WDB-moviereview/README.md

 # IMDB Web Scraper
-This is a web scraper built in Python using the Selenium and Fake UserAgent libraries.
+This is a web scraper built in Python using the Selenium and Fake UserAgent libraries with the Browser "Chrome".
 It is designed to scrape movie data from the top 1000 rated movies on IMDB.
 # Why This is a Good Project
 Web scraping is a valuable skill for data gathering when APIs are not available.
 This project demonstrates how to navigate and extract information from a website, handle common issues such as bot detection and proxies, and store the data for analysis.
 It's a great starting point for anyone interested in data gathering and analysis.
 # Installation